emkis/Labs/readme.md

 ## [API Endpoint centraliser](./api-endpoint-centraliser/)
-A solution for centralising API endpoints in TypeScript predictably, which will allow you to quickly find how an API is being used inside your project.
+A solution for centralising API endpoints in TypeScript, this allows you to quickly find how all APIs you have are being used inside your project in a predictable way.

 ## [Environment](./environment/)